 The Reserva (around €24 in Spain) is Contino's flagship wine and bestseller.
 With a good aging potential, it exemplifies a timeless Rioja, with intensity, balance and length.

 Contino Viña del Olivo (around €60), its top wine, is rather impressive and stands as one of the greatest modern Riojas.
 It a blend of very ripe grapes from old Tempranillo vines planted around an ancient olive tree and a particulary intense and vibrant Graciano.
 The percentage of Graciano varies according to the characteristics of the harvest and the needs to liven up the Tempranillo in the blend.

-The winery has recently launched a Garnacha single varietal and a white wine which is fermented in stainless steel and aged in large casks (350 to 500 litres), with no malolactic fermentation.
+The winery has recently launched a rosé, a Garnacha single varietal and a white wine which is fermented in stainless steel and aged in large casks (350 to 500 litres), with no malolactic fermentation.
 It follows old-age vinification styles but with a renewed air.
 The blend is interesting too: it includes Viura, 20% Garnacha Blanca and 10% Malvasia from old vines planted in 1930.
 Wines can be purchased online.